pedroMattos/chat-bot/README.md

 node testSonny.js
 ```

-Please, read the comments (documentation) in the code to use testSonny.js corretly.
+Please, read the comments (documentation) in the code to use testSonny.js correctly.
 Bug report as issues are welcome.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.